-TRIFFIQ FÖRETAGSPROFILERING

-is one of the largest resellers of workwear, protective footwear, profile clothing and promotional products to industrial and service companies and public administration in the Stockholm area, with a high level of expertise in customising company products.
+TRIFFIQ FÖRETAGSPROFILERING is one of the largest resellers of workwear, protective footwear, profile clothing and promotional products to industrial and service companies and public administration in the Stockholm area, with a high level of expertise in customising company products.
 TriffiQ and its subsidiary Profilmakarna have professional stores in Stockholm and Södertälje.
 A significant portion of its sales are conducted via customised online stores.
-Momentum Group acquired 70 percent of the shares in TriffiQ during autumn 2017.

-Together, TriffiQ and Profilmakarna generate annual revenue of approximately MSEK 100 and have approximately 30 employees.
+Together, TriffiQ and Profilmakarna generate annual revenue of approximately MSEK 90 and have approximately 25 employees.